Hangsolow/netcore-preview/README.md

 ---

-## Preview of documentation
+## documentation

-For a preview of the documentation for CMS 12, Commerce 14, and Search & Navigation 14, including Breaking changes, see the [.NET 5.0 preview documentation](https://world.episerver.com/documentation/developer-guides/optimizely-platform/-net-core-preview/ ".NET 5.0 preview documentation") on Optimizely World.
+For  the documentation for CMS 12, Commerce 14, and Search & Navigation 14, see the [.NET 5.0 documentation](https://world.optimizely.com/documentation/upgrading/optimizely-cms/cms-12/) on Optimizely World.